-Admission only $40 for Buffalo Music Hall of Fame party band The Boys of Summer from 2 PM to 5 PM, outdoor games, a picnic buffet of Mineo & Sapio Italian sausage with peppers and onions, Sahlen’s hot dogs, hamburgers, cheeseburgers, watermelon, corn on the cob, salt potatoes, Perry’s ice cream sandwiches, beer, soda pop, and coffee.
-Enjoy an additional cash bar and raffles, with a Buffalo Bills Package Grand Prize.
-Informational materials from area organizations serving people with disabilities will be on display.
+Admission was only $40 for Buffalo Music Hall of Fame party band The Boys of Summer from 2 PM to 5 PM, outdoor games (basketball, badminton, corn hole, horse shoes, etc.), a McDonald’s BOGO sandwich coupon (first 200 attendees), a Perry’s ice cream sandwich, beer, soft drinks, coffee, and a 2-hour picnic buffet of Mineo & Sapio Italian sausage with peppers and onions, Sahlen’s hot dogs, hamburgers, cheeseburgers, watermelon, corn on the cob, and salt potatoes.
+Enjoy an additional cash bar and raffles (50/50s and prizes below), with a Buffalo Bills Tailgate Grand Prize.
+Informational materials from area organizations serving people with disabilities were on display at the accessible, family-friendly location with free parking and drop-off/pick-up lane.

-Thank you to our sponsors: Mineo & Sapio for donating the sausage for the event, TSG Management Group – McDonald’s for donating Buy One-Get One sandwich coupons good at any of their restaurants (first 200 attendees), Perry’s Ice Cream for donating ice cream sandwiches, Voya Financial for donating $500, Univera Healthcare for donating $500, and West Herr Auto Group for donating $250.
+Thank you to our sponsors: Mineo & Sapio for donating the Italian sausage for the event, TSG Management Group – McDonald’s for donating Buy One-Get One sandwich coupons good at any of their restaurants (first 200 attendees), Five Star Bank for donating $750, Perry’s Ice Cream for donating ice cream sandwiches for the event, Univera Healthcare for donating $500, Voya Financial for donating $500, West Herr Auto Group for donating $250, and Comet Flasher for donating traffic cones for the event.

-We are very appreciative of the many raffle prizes donated from area businesses and cultural organizations:
+We are very appreciative of the many raffle prizes donated from area businesses and cultural organizations.
+Thank you for all you do to support our community:

 All proceeds will support Niagara Frontier Radio Reading Service, a 24/7 nonprofit radio station whose team of volunteers read nearly 80 national and local newspapers, magazines, and best-selling books for our neighbors across the Western New York-Rochester-Southern Ontario region who are blind or living with another vision, mobility, or learning disability that makes reading a challenge, such as macular degeneration, Parkinson’s disease, paralysis, brain or spinal injury, muscular dystrophy, dyslexia, or autism.
 We do this to help ensure everyone has equal access to the news and knowledge they need to live and thrive as informed, engaged, and independent members of their community.